Real Toric Varieties: Interactions between their Geometry and their Topology: Topological Types in Low Dimension

 \begin{dfn} Let $M,N$ be two connected differentiable manifolds of equal dimension $n$, we denote by $M+N$ the \emph{connected sum} of $M$ and $N$.
 Furthermore, we denote by $k\cdot M$ the connected sum of $k$ copies of $M$ with the convention that $0\cdot M$ is $\Sph^n$, the unit of the connected sum. \end{dfn}

 \begin{rem} When we are not restricted to oriented manifolds, there is an ambiguity in the definition of “\,the connected sum\,”.
 Indeed, there is a priori two different ways to glue the manifolds together along the sphere.
+For instance, the two different connected sums of $\Proj^2(\C)$ with itself are not homeomorphic.
 The ambiguity is lifted for oriented manifolds as there is only one way to glue the two manifolds that induces a compatible orientation on the sum.
-With general manifolds the ambiguity disappears as soon as one of the summands is non-orientable or possesses an orientation reversing automorphism.
-For instance, the two different connected sums of $\Proj^2(\C)$ with itself are not homeomorphic.
-Nevertheless, none of the summands we will use here is orientable without orientation reversing automorphism. \end{rem}
+In general, the ambiguity disappears as soon as one of the summands is non-orientable or possesses an orientation reversing automorphism.
+None of the summands we will use here is orientable without orientation reversing automorphism. \end{rem}